aqilc/rustscript/readme.md

-// ? in front of any type creates an option type, would take no extra memory for pointers. const res: ?u32 = [3, 3, 4].find(a => a == 3)
+// ? in front of any type creates an option type, would take no extra memory for pointers. const res: ?number = [3, 3, 4].find(a => a == 3)
 if res {
-	// Inside this if statement, res's type automatically resolves to u32 and the option type/data is discarded. print("hoorah we found ${res}")
+	// Inside this if statement, res's type automatically resolves to number and the option type/data is discarded. print("hoorah we found ${res}")
 }
 print("we can also unwrap types with ? like this: ${res?}")